-Series: Four Major Steps to Camping Safely
+Part of a series of articles titled Four Major Steps to Camping Safely.

 Re-Assess Group HealthBefore you head out, check in with your family and friends to see how they feel.
 Any activities you may have planned will depend on your group's ability to do them.
 Don't push yourself or your group members on a hike or other physical activity if they aren't physically capable of doing it.
 Similarly, if someone is sick, take it easy and take care of that person.
 Don't do anything just because you planned to.
 If your group isn't prepared or physically able, there are plenty of fun activities to enjoy at camp.

 Ask a Park RangerDepending on where you camp, you may be able to talk to a park ranger or a campsite host.
 They'll likely have current information about the park's outdoor conditions, regulations, and possible alerts.
 Be sure to ask the ranger or host about these topics: